 6 Incredibly Delicious Things To Eat in Hong Kong

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Before we even set foot in HK, I was dreaming about the delicious things to eat in Hong Kong.
+I was dreaming about all of the delicious things to eat in Hong Kong before we even set foot there.
 I fantasized about platters of steamed dumplings and bowls of steaming noodles.
 My thoughts ran wild over the onslaught of Hong Kong wontons I was certain to consume.
-Our 3-day Hong Kong itinerary was packed with iconic sightseeing and dazzling viewpoints, but I would be lying if I didn’t admit that I was most excited about the food in Hong Kong.
+And, let me just be clear: the food in Hong Kong did not disappoint!

 Best Hong Kong Food

-During our time in Hong Kong, we feasted – no doubt ingesting heaps more calories than daily recommended.
-Although laden with carbohydrates and sodium (and probably a good dose of MSG, too), the Hong Kong dishes we consumed delivered on deliciousness.
-From Hong Kong street food stalls to HK Michelin-rated restaurants, we sampled as much of the Hong Kong cuisine as possible – and never paid more than $7 USD for a dish.
+From Hong Kong street food stalls to HK Michelin-rated restaurants, we sampled as much of the cuisine as possible.
 With a desire to get a good taste of Hong Kong, we often relied on staff’s suggestions and ordered two to four different menu items at each restaurant.
-Truly, nothing disappointed – and a few Hong Kong eats rocked our world!
+Truly, nothing fell short – and a few Hong Kong eats rocked our world!

+6 Incredibly Delicious Things To Eat in Hong Kong